camunda/camunda-docs-manual/content/user-guide/process-applications/the-process-application-class.md

 You can delegate the bootstrapping of the process engine and process deployment to a process application class.
 The basic ProcessApplication functionality is provided by the `org.camunda.bpm.application.AbstractProcessApplication` base class.
 Based on this class there is a set of environment-specific sub classes that realize integration within a specific environment:

 * **ServletProcessApplication**: To be used for process applications in a Servlet container like Apache Tomcat.
-* **JakartaServletProcessApplication**: To be used for process applications in a Jakarta Servlet 5.0+ container like WildFly 27 and above.
+* **JakartaServletProcessApplication**: To be used for process applications in a Jakarta Servlet 5.0+ container like WildFly.
 * **EjbProcessApplication**: To be used in a Java EE application server.
-* **JakartaEjbProcessApplication**: To be used in a Jakarta EE 9+ application server like Wildfly 27+.
+* **JakartaEjbProcessApplication**: To be used in a Jakarta EE 9+ application server like Wildfly.
 * **EmbeddedProcessApplication**: To be used when embedding the process engine in an ordinary Java SE application.
 * **SpringProcessApplication**: To be used for bootstrapping the process application from a Spring Application Context.